A Different Kind of Truth: Reception

 The record was also a commercial success.
 A Different Kind of Truth entered the US Billboard 200 at No. 2, selling 188,000 copies in its first six days of release, becoming the group's 14th consecutive top ten album in the US.
 By the end of 2012, the album had sold 411,000 copies in the US, making it the 71st best-selling record of the year, and the third highest-selling hard rock album.
 The record also debuted at No. 6 on the UK Albums Chart with first-week sales of 14,040 copies, making it their highest-charting album ever in the country.
 In Japan, it debuted at No. 3 on the Oricon chart, and was one of the few albums by western artists to appear on their year-end tally, finishing at number 89 with 79,517 copies sold.

+After A Different Kind of Truth was removed from streaming platforms in October 2022, Wolfgang Van Halen accused Roth of holding up negotiations to renew its streaming contract because the singer did not like the album.
+Roth responded with a mocking video stating he indeed does not think highly of the album — "Do you remember Leon Spinks?
+How about Larry Holmes or Trevor Berbick?
+Well, these were the last couple of Muhammad Ali's fights, and nobody wants to remember them because they were no fun...
+And your albums with Van Halen are a lot like those last two fights." — and adding that none of the streaming services were willing to pay what he and Alex Van Halen were asking for its renewal.
+The album returned to streaming platforms in June 2024 with no further elaboration on the matter.